snakee0101/shop/README.md

 10. run a website - "php artisan serve", "npm run watch"

 ## Issues
 For some reason dataTables plugin doesn't work in chrome - so view this site in firefox.

+Images in ProductCardComponent (Vue) are loading a lot longer in firefox than in chrome.

+Number of DB queries executed and models loaded are bigger than expected (according to LaravelDebugBar).